NessieCircuits/Riotee_SDK/docs/software/runtime.md

 # Riotee Runtime

 The Riotee runtime allows executing user-code on battery-free devices built around the Riotee Module.
+Your code defines a `main()` function.
+This function is executed while the device has energy and suspended when energy becomes critically low.
+If the power supply is interrupted, the stack and all static and global variables are stored in non-volatile memory and restored as soon as the supply comes back.

 ## Key concepts